dianaseung/quickLR/README.md

 ---

 ## Recent Updates
+- 4/8/23 - Refactor (functions) - originally planned as a 2.0 rework
+- 4/8/23 - Updates to latest patching-tool when installing bundle - P1: Currently hardcoded to cp specific patching-tool version based on DXP version
-- 2/22/23 - Auto start bundle from tomcat dir  **WIP: need to fix tomcat wildcard**
+- 2/22/23 - Auto start bundle from tomcat dir
 - 2/22/23 - Auto install Fix Packs (for both 7.3 and 7.0-7.2) & run lrclean function (clear temp folders)
 - 2/22/23 - Updated 7.0-7.2 to cp portal-ext.properties file from version dir ($LRDIR/$version/) instead of a central generalized porta-ext.properties file from $LRDIR, to account for different database settings, especially for database (MySQL)
 - 12/22/22 - Support for Portal 6.2 and 6.1 added - SP ONLY